-Your business lawyer can assist in providing initial structure advice, preparing a good confidentiality deed prior to negotiating with potential purchasers and providing guidance during the negotiation period on issues such as employment, contract transfers, lease issues, tax law and stamp duty related concerns.
+Your business lawyer can assist in providing initial structure advice, preparing a good confidentiality deed prior to negotiating with potential purchasers and providing guidance during the negotiation period on issues such as employment, contract transfers, commercial lease issues, tax law and stamp duty related concerns.

 Accountants can also be very useful in assisting determining price and tidying up a business ready for sale.

 A list of other professional advisors who may be able to assist you in your transaction include:

 - Financial Planner